Bluebird k7 becomes airborne.

 In fact, after six frustrating years of trying to break the record with his father’s old boat, Campbell was forced to sell his share in the successful engineering firm, Kine’s, and mortgage his home to finance a new design Bluebird hydroplane that would finally give him a new World Water Speed Record of 202.32mph in 1955.

-But it was after his second World Water Speed Record on Lake Mead in the United States that the idea for Campbell’s greatest challenge gelled.
+But it was after his second World Water Speed Record on Lake Mead in the United States that the idea for Campbell’s most significant challenge gelled.

 In 1947, Englishman John Cobb had set an outright Land Speed Record of 394.20mph which for years had stood unchallenged.
 It now became Campbell’s obsession to recapture the record his father had held nine times.
 He even toyed with the idea of breaking both the water and land record on the same day!